StarManTheGamer/poly-newdocs/docs/objects/ui/GUI.md

 title: GUI
 description: GUI is a class that is used to create a GUI.

-icon: polytoria/GUI3D
+icon: polytoria/GUI
 weight: 5
 ---

-:polytoria-GUI3D: GUI is a class that is used to create a GUI.
+:polytoria-GUI: GUI is a class that is used to create a GUI.

 ## Properties